hammerheim-game/hammerheim-rules/8-scenarios.md

 Finial Notes
 Note that even if a Rescue Mission is failed, the attacker can still attempt to negotiate for the release of his Hero.
-However, given the fact that he just attacked the rival warband, this will undoubtedly drive up the price!
+However, given the fact that he just attacked the rival warband and can no longer attempt another Rescue mission, this will undoubtedly drive up the price!
 Of course, it is quite possible that the attacker could have Captured one of the defender's models, making a trade viable; also, the attacker will likely